AndreRl/Advanced-Reports/README.md

 General
 -----------

-This plugins help you moderate your forum by automatically looking out for suspicious users and reprimanding them.
+This plugins help you moderate your forum by automatically looking out for suspicious users and reprimanding them when no moderators are online.
 The plugin works by checking how many times a certain user's post has been reported and then if necessary, dishes out the appropriate action.
 The triggers which will activate an action include:

 - Post count
 - Join Date